 The Company has owned the Property since 1995.
 During the period from 1995 to 1997 the Company embarked on various development activities, including the preparation of a feasibility study on the NZ.
-During the period from 1998 to July 2007, the Company kept its claims to the Property in good standing, but limited exploration activities were performed.
+During the period from 1998 to 2006, the Company kept its claims to the Property in good standing, but limited exploration activities were performed.
 On August 1, 2006, the Company completed a National Instrument 43-101 ("NI 43-101") compliant technical report (available on SEDAR) on the Property that described the historical exploration and development of the Property since the 1950's, provided a resource estimate for the FTZ and proposed a technical evaluation program.
-Since 2006 the Company has completed many development programs and has developed production scenarios as detailed below.